-Fabergé was just twenty-six years old in 1872 when he took over his father’s jewelry store in St. Petersburg, Russia.
-With the help of his brother Agathon, he cultivated the patronage of the Romanov dynasty and the elite of Edwardian society.
+Fabergé was just 26 years old when he took over his father’s St. Petersburg jewelry store in 1872.
+With the help of his brother Agathon, he cultivated the patronage of Russia’s Romanov dynasty and the elite of Edwardian society.
 Fabergé’s studios produced a wide variety of objets d’art, including magnificent jewelry, clocks, cigarette cases, animal sculptures, boxes, and frames.

 Members of the European aristocracy, the Romanovs were connected by marriage to the crowned heads of Europe.
-Czar Alexander III’s son, Nicholas II, married German Princess Alix von Hesse in November 1894; she became Czarina Alexandra Feodorovna and bore Nicholas five children.
-For both czars, Fabergé’s workshops made extraordinary objects of fantasy and presentation pieces to give to heads of state, plus finely crafted accessories for the Imperial Family’s private use.
+Czar Alexander III’s son, Nicholas II, married German Princess Alix von Hesse in November 1894; she became Czarina Alexandra Feodorovna and bore Nicholas five children (see photo below).
+For these two Russian czars, Fabergé’s workshops produced extraordinary objects of fantasy and presentation pieces to give to heads of state, along with finely crafted items for the Imperial Family’s private use.